VJ Adams: Growing up and education

 Adams is a native of Ogun State.
 He finished his basic and secondary school education at Teammate Children School, Isolo and Lagos State Civil Service Senior Model College, Ikorodu respectively before proceeding to the University of Lagos where he studied Civil Engineering.
 He holds a certificate in journalism after undergoing training in journalism at the BBC Academy, an educational arm of the British Broadcasting Corporation.

 Career

 TV presenter

 After contesting at the 2008 Next Movie Star show, Adams was made the lead presenter of Excite on TV in 2009 until 2010 when he resigned.
 On 22 February 2010, he joined Consolidated Media Associates, a media firm that houses TV shows including Soundcity TV, Spice TV, ONTV, Televista and VillageSquare TV.
+In 2022 he was announced host of De9jaspirit Talent Hunt show which is aired on Soundcity and Wazobia Tv.
+He also hosted Naija Star Search which is aired on StarTimes.

 Music

 Adams collaborated with Ice Prince, Sound Sultan, and Splash to release a single title "Winner".
 On 2 February 2014, he featured HarrySong on a song titled "Whazup", a song which received massive airplay and positive reviews.
-With a forthcoming debut album, Adams has also worked with Oritse Femi, Chidinma, M.I, Pasuma, and Reminisce.
+On his debut album, he worked with Oritse Femi, Chidinma, M.I, Pasuma, and Reminisce.

 He is managed by Adenekan Mayowa.